President Donald Trump Talks Melania Trump’s ‘Operation’ En Route To G7 Summit

 On Friday morning, en route to the G7 summit, President Donald Trump spoke briefly about Melania Trump’s recent “operation.”

-According to a CNN report, the President referred to the First Lady’s medical procedure, which happened last month at Walter Reed Military Medical Center an “operation.”
-His using that term for it is the first time the word has been associated with her medical procedure, which her spokesperson, Stephanie Grisham, said was for an “embolization procedure for a benign kidney condition.”
+According to a CNN report, the president referred to the First Lady’s medical procedure, which happened last month at Walter Reed Military Medical Center an “operation.”
+His use of that term is the first time the word has been associated with her medical procedure, which her spokesperson, Stephanie Grisham, said was for an “embolization procedure for a benign kidney condition.”

 From the South Lawn of the White House, Donald Trump answered questions about his wife’s health.
 He said, “First lady’s great, right there,” while pointing to the windows of the White House.
 “She wanted to go,” said Trump.
 “Can’t fly for one month, the doctors say.
 She had a big operation, that was close to a 4-hour operation.
 And she’s doing great,” the President said.

-Because Melania Trump stayed in the hospital for five nights for a procedure that some doctors said should have a quicker recovery time and because she stayed out of the public eye for three weeks, people speculated perhaps her procedure was cosmetic.
+Because Melania Trump stayed in the hospital for five nights for a procedure that some doctors said should have a quicker recovery time, and because she stayed out of the public eye for three weeks, people speculated perhaps her procedure was cosmetic.
 Donald Trump quickly lashed out at those rumors, calling speculation “vicious.”
 However, Inquisitr reported that Donald Trump once started similar rumors about Morning Joe co-host Mika Brzezinski.

 Informative meeting with @FEMA today.
 With the hurricane season is upon us, you can download the FEMA app https://t.co/GOa1yv41KH to start receiving alerts & safety reminders. pic.twitter.com/mdUMVo1JZq